marlene32100/nordicGlamping/README.md

 All the sections will have the same style (same background color, typography, similar percentage of space occupied by content).
 The design will be consistent and should leave a sense of breathe.
 Negative space has importance: the website must reflect the wide areas of nordic pristine forests, where nature is queen and silence is king.

-The [wireframes](wireframes/balsamiqWireframe.pdf) show my project.
+The [wireframe for desktop](wireframes/balsamiqWireframe.pdf) and [wireframe for mobile](wireframes/mobileWireframe.pdf) show my project.

 _Working on the website I realized that it takes too long to design a page for each location: I will add this feature in a future release._